port-labs/ocean/integrations/opencost/README.md

 # The following script will install an Ocean integration in your K8s cluster using helm
 # integration.identifier: Change the identifier to describe your integration
 # integration.config.appHost: The URL of you OpenCost server.
 Used to make API calls
 # integration.config.window: Duration of time over which to query.
 Accepts: words like today, week, month, yesterday, lastweek, lastmonth.
+Durations like 30m, 12h, 7d are also accepted by the API.
 If none is provided, it defaults to today

 helm upgrade --install my-opencost-integration port-labs/port-ocean \
 	--set port.clientId="CLIENT_ID"  \